toenshoff/ANYCSP/README.md

 https://drive.google.com/file/d/1ZZndtrNJfiJRz18aSG_oxwIYzGyKNvrv/view?usp=sharing

-Download the file and extract the data in the top level directory of the repository:
+Download the file and extract the data in the top-level directory of the repository:
 ```
 unzip data.zip
 ```